-Upon establishment of any of the media WebSocket connections listed in Table 8.1 (atscVid, atscCap), it is expected that the first data sent by the broadcast receiver over such a connection is a text message (opcode 0x1, as defined in Section 5.2 of IETF RFC 6455 [18]) with the payload "IS" followed by an Initialization Segment.
+Upon establishment of any of the media WebSocket connections listed in Table 8.1 (atscVid, atscAud, atscCap), it is expected that the first data sent by the broadcast receiver over such a connection is a text message (opcode 0x1, as defined in Section 5.2 of IETF RFC 6455 [18]) with the payload "IS" followed by an Initialization Segment.
 After the Initialization Segment, the Receiver is expected to send another text message with payload "IS_end" followed by Media Segments.
-If a new Initialization Segment is receiver will send a text message over the same WebSocket connection with the payload "IS" immediately after the last Media Segment associated with the previous Initialization Segment.
+If a new Initialization Segment is receiver a text message over the same WebSocket connection, then the broadcast receiver will send a text message over the same WebSocket connection with the payload "IS" immediately after the last Media Segment associated with the previous Initialization Segment.
 Then the broadcast receiver will send the new Initialization Segment followed by the text message with payload "IS_end" and then ensuing Media Segments.